asoderlund/NEO-Analysis/README.md

 ### Gradient Boosted Decision Tree Classification

 The last model I chose to create is a gradient boosted decision tree from the Extreme Gradient Boosted Classifier model from the XGBoost library.
 This method has gained a lot of popularity through its performance in Kaggle competitions, so I wanted to see how it would perform on this dataset.
+The gradient boosted machine did not need hyperparameter tuning in this case.

 Overall, the gradient boosted decision tree performed nearly as well as the random forest.
+All of the metrics from table 6 are just slightly less than those for the random forest model, with the exception of recall.
+The gradient boosted classifier outperformed the random forest model in recall by a little bit.
+However, because we know recall is an important metric in this specific case due to the consequences of a false negative, the decision maker may prefer to sacrifice accuracy and precision a little bit to improve recall.

 ![](./images/XGBTable.png)